 Decolonizing the Narrative Conversation Series

-Decolonizing the Narrative Conversation Series is a monthly online conversation session that invites leading Indigenous Art creators to talk about their practices and processes, facilitated by Janine Windolph, Acting Director of Indigenous Arts at Banff Centre.
+Decolonizing the Narrative Conversation Series is a monthly online conversation session that invites leading Indigenous Art creators to talk about their practices and processes, facilitated by Janine Windolph, Director of Indigenous Arts at Banff Centre.

 On the first day, the Indigenous Arts leader does a presentation of their work.